avinabagh98/US_Honey_Production-EDA/README.md

 <img src = "https://github.com/avinabagh98/US_Honey_Production-EDA/blob/main/1.png">
 </p>

 In this dataset we have 44 states.
-Their production trends shows that **North Dakota** has the heighest production from the year span of 1998 to 2021.
+Their production trends shows that **North Dakota** has the highest production from the year span of 1998 to 2021.
 Production wise Top  10 cities are as follows -
 - North Dakota    (797,000,000 pounds)
 - California      (457,195,000 pounds)